basic-audio

 If our system were more colored, slower and tubier, a vintage Living Stereo record would not sound as good as it should.
 It’s already got plenty of richness, warmth, sweetness and Tubey Magic.

 To take an obvious example, playing the average dry and grainy Joe Walsh record on our system is a fairly unpleasant experience.
-Some added warmth and richness, with maybe some smear and some upper-midrange suckout thrown in for good measure, would make it much more enjoyable.
+Some added warmth and richness, with maybe some smear and some upper-midrange suckout thrown in for good measure, would make it much more tolerable.

 But then how would we know which Joe Walsh pressings aren’t too dry and grainy for our customers to play and enjoy on their systems?